 And frankly, it’s no wonder: In a Xakia poll of nearly 400 in-house lawyers, more than half - 56 percent – provide no internal reporting about their legal work.
 At all.

-Top legal teams – In-House Legal Heroes, if you will – understand that reporting is not a nuisance: It is an opportunity to demonstrate the value that the Legal Department brings.
+Top corporate legal teams – In-House Legal Heroes, if you will – understand that reporting is not a nuisance: It is an opportunity to demonstrate the value that the Legal Department brings.
 (And in a world with fewer meetings, hybrid work and dispersed workforces, it is increasingly the only opportunity).

 And In-House Legal Heroes understand that the benefits of reporting compound.
 Report by report, the Legal Department builds trust – trust that it might need later to effectively manage a dispute, change a policy or negotiate a high-stress contract.

-How can the In-House Legal Hero demonstrate value?
+How can in-house Legal Departments demonstrate value?

 So, how do they do it?
-While every in-house team’s reporting protocols may be a little different, top Legal Departments demonstrate value in four key ways:
+While every in-house team’s reporting protocols may be a little different, top Legal Departments demonstrate legal value in four key ways:

-1. They make it reader-friendly
+1. Make it reader-friendly

 There’s an adage that lawyers think in paragraphs, but business people think in dashboards and charts.
-In-House Legal Heroes do away with long memos or lists of matters; they present their accomplishments like their peers in Marketing and Finance, with visual aids.
+In-House Legal Heroes do away with long memos or lists of legal matters; they present their accomplishments like their peers in Marketing and Finance, with visual aids.

-3. They tailor legal reports to the audience
+3. Tailor legal reports to the audience